paulmackinlay/state-machine/docs/implementation.md

 2. use the config to start a connection pool to a database
 3. fire a `completeEvt` so that the state machine transitions to `running`

-The way this is done is by appending `StateAction`s to a `State`.
+The way this is done, is by appending `StateAction`s to a `State`.
 The API for [State](../src/main/java/com/webotech/statemachine/api/State.java) has `appendEntryActions(StateAction...)` for actions you want to execute when the state machine transitions **to** the state and `appendExitActions(StateAction...)` for actions you want to execute